freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-css-cafe-menu/part-067.md

 ## Description
 <section id='description'>

-Add a second `p` element below the one with the link and give it the text `123 freeCodeCamp Drive`.
+You can use an `hr` element to display a divider between sections of different content.

+First, add an `hr` element between the first `header` element and the `main` element.

 </section>